 Both of these ingredients are almost always GMO frankenfoods at least in North America!
-The vinegar is derived from glyphosate laced GMO corn and the white sugar usually from Roundup Ready GMO sugarbeets.
-If you thought the white or brown sugar at the store was cane sugar, guess again.
+The vinegar is derived from glyphosate laced GMO corn and usually the white sugar from Roundup Ready GMO sugarbeets.
+If you thought the white or brown sugar at the store was pure cane sugar, guess again.
 Unless the packaging specifically says “cane sugar”, it’s all or partially derived from gut destroying GMO beets.

 Even worse (if that’s possible), the recipes suggest to cook the garlic!